‘I just cry’: Dying of hunger in Ethiopia’s blockaded Tigray

 “You are killing people,” Hayelom Kebede, the former director of Tigray’s flagship Ayder Referral Hospital, recalled telling Ethiopia’s health ministry in a phone call this month.
 “They said, ‘Yeah, OK, we’ll forward it to the prime minister.’
 What can I do?
 I just cry.”

-He shared with The Associated Press photos of some of the 50 children receiving “very intensive care” because of malnutrition, the first such images to emerge from Tigray in months.
-In one, a small child with startled-looking eyes stares straight into the camera, a feeding tube in his nose, a protective amulet lying in the pronounced hollow of his throat.
+Hayelom shared with The Associated Press photos of a few of the 50 children receiving “very intensive care” because of malnutrition, some of the first images to emerge from Tigray in months.
+In one, a small child stares straight into the camera, a feeding tube in his nose, a protective amulet lying in the pronounced hollow of his throat.

-The blockade and the starvation that comes with it mark a new phase in the 10-month war between Tigray forces and the Ethiopian government, along with its allies.
-Now the United States has issued an ultimatum: Take steps to stop the fighting and let aid flow freely, or a new wave of sanctions could come within weeks.
+The blockade marks a new phase in the 10-month war between Tigray forces and the Ethiopian government, along with its allies.
+Now the United States has issued an ultimatum: Take steps to stop the fighting and let aid flow freely, or new sanctions could come within weeks.

-In June, the Tigray fighters retook the region, and Ethiopia’s government declared a ceasefire, citing humanitarian grounds.
-Instead, the government has sealed off the region tighter than ever, fearing that aid will reach the Tigray forces.
+In June, the Tigray forces fighters retook the region of 6 million people, and Ethiopia’s government declared a ceasefire, citing humanitarian grounds.
+Instead, it has sealed off the region tighter than ever.

-More than 350,000 metric tons of food aid are positioned in Ethiopia, but very little of it can get into Tigray.
-The government is so wary that humanitarian workers boarding rare flights to the region have been given an unusual list of items they cannot bring: Dental flossers.
+More than 350,000 metric tons of food aid are positioned in Ethiopia, but almost none of it can get into Tigray.
+The government is so wary of supplies reaching the Tigray forces that humanitarian workers boarding rare flights to the region have been given an unusual list of items they cannot bring: Dental flossers.
 Can openers.
 Multivitamins.
 Medicines, even personal ones.

-The list, obtained by the AP, also banned means of documenting the crisis, including hard drives and flash drives.
-Photos and video from Tigray have disappeared from social media since June as aid workers and others, facing intense searches by authorities, fear being caught with them on their devices.
+The list, obtained by the AP, also banned means of documenting the crisis such as hard drives and flash drives.
 Tigray has returned to darkness, with no telecommunications, no internet, no banking services and very little aid.

 Ethiopia’s prime minister and other senior officials have denied there is hunger in Tigray.
-The government has blamed the Tigray forces and insecurity for troubles with aid delivery.
-It also has accused humanitarian groups of supporting, even arming, the Tigray fighters.
+The government blames the Tigray forces and insecurity for troubles with aid delivery and says it has reduced the number of checkpoints that slowed convoys.
+It also has accused humanitarian groups of supporting the Tigray fighters.

 The prime minister’s spokeswoman, Billene Seyoum, did not say when the government would allow basic services to the region.
 The government “has opened access to aid routes by cutting the number of checkpoints from seven to two and creating air bridges for humanitarian flights,” she said in a statement.
-But medical supplies on the first European Union air bridge flight were removed during government inspection, and such flights cannot carry the large-scale food aid needed.
+However, medical supplies on the first European Union air bridge flight were removed during government inspection.

 At least 150 people starved to death in August, including in camps for displaced people, the Tigray External Affairs Office has alleged.
 The International Organization for Migration, the U.N. agency which supports the camps, said: “We unfortunately are not able to speak on this topic.”

-Such a declaration would be deeply embarrassing for Ethiopia, which in the 1980s seized the world’s attention with a famine so severe, also driven by conflict and government neglect, that some 1 million people were killed.
-Since then, Africa’s second most populous country had become a success story by pulling millions from extreme poverty and developing one of the world’s fastest-growing economies.
+Such a declaration would be deeply embarrassing for Ethiopia, which in the 1980s seized the world’s attention with a famine so severe, also driven by conflict and government neglect, that some 1 million people died.

-Now the war is hollowing out the economy, and stomachs.
-Malnutrition rates are near 30% for children under the age of 5, the U.N.
+Now malnutrition rates are near 30% for children under 5, the U.N.
 World Food Program said Wednesday, and near 80% for pregnant and breastfeeding women.

 There is little help coming.
-The U.N. says at least 100 trucks with food and other supplies must reach Tigray every day to meet people’s needs.
+The U.N. says at least 100 trucks of aid must reach Tigray every day.
 But as of Sept.
-8, fewer than 500 had arrived since July on the only accessible road into the region.
-No medical supplies or fuel have been delivered to Tigray in more than a month, the U.S. says, blaming “government harassment” and decisions, not the fighting.
+8, less than 500 had arrived since July.
+No medical supplies or fuel have been delivered to Tigray in more than a month, the U.S. says, blaming “government harassment,” not the fighting.